WaifuBeforeLaifu/Datapacks/Vanilla Plus/README.md

 ## Dogs
 - Passive Regen: gives all tamed dogs regen when they get hurt
 - Armor: Gives all tamed dogs iron level armor.

+## Iron Golems
+- Passive Regen: gives all iron golems regen when they get hurt

+## Villagers
+- Passive Regen: gives all villagers regen when they get hurt
+- Invunerability: Drop a golden axe at a villager's feet to make them invulnerable.
+Remove it with a stone axe

+## Slimes
+- Spawn Everywhere: Allows baby slimes to spawn everywhere a creeper can spawn.

+## Stonecutters
+- Instakill: Stonecutters will instakill any players stepping on them